Advisors and supporters

 “Skin We Are In,” a book about the evolution of human skin color, is another collaboration with Nina Jablonski.
 It celebrates the “glorious human rainbow” as an illustrated story with the science written by Nina and artwork by me.
 Available from Amazon.

-I’m a member of the National Association of Science Writers, the Philosophical Society of Washington, D.C., and serve on the executive board for the Genome Writers Guild — a genome engineering society building a better future for humanity through genome engineering and public education.
+Proud to be one of the founding members of the Genome Writers Guild (GWG) — a scientific organization building a better future for humanity through genome engineering and public outreach.